Last Revised: August 29, 2022

 The minimum PPE requirements for all chemical handling tasks, and information about specialty PPE can be found in the "Personal Protective Equipment" section of Section V: Chemical Handling in this CHP.

 Waste and Decontamination

-Decontaminate all surfaces that have come in contact with nanomaterials and clean-up small spills promptly.
+- Decontaminate all surfaces that have come in contact with reactive chemicals and clean-up small spills promptly.
 See the chemical Safety Data Sheet or contact EHRS for assistance with determining an appropriate decontamination method.
-See “Spills” below for instruction on what to do in the event of a large or hazardous spill of a nanomaterial.
+See “Spills” below for instruction on what to do in the event of a large or hazardous spill of an reactive chemical.